HappyHorse 1.0 is now liveTry it now

 Per-second billing, 720p and 1080p modes, and explicit duration limits make it easier to estimate cost before production.
 That matters for batch jobs, user-generated workflows, and automated content pipelines.

-How to integrate the Motion Control API
+How to integrate Kling 3.0 Motion Control API

 From reference inputs to delivered animation in three practical steps.